uikit/uikit-site/docs/pages/utility.md

 <img src="../assets/uikit/dist/images/icons.svg#cloud-upload" width="40" height="40" uk-svg>
 ```

 SVGs will adapt the current color for their stroke and fill color.
-To prevent this you can add the class `uk-preserve` to the whole SVG or even within the SVG itself to certain elements.
+To prevent this behavior,  you can add the `uk-preserve` class to the SVG itself or to elements inside the SVG.

 ```example
 <!-- Targets the SVG image -->
 <p class="uk-text-danger">